Aangemeld als:

 One intervention reduced order-to-dispatch errors to near-zero by harmonising packaging entering the warehouse from the supplier, and cut fulfilment cycle time significantly through ERP integration focus.

-Additional support platforms improved stock transparency by presenting modular frame/wheel/component build kits as theoretical bikes in stock, boosting certainty and securing 20% sell through gains.
+Results: improved stock availability and transparency by presenting modular build kits as bikes in stock to dealers, boosting certainty and securing 20% sell through gains.

 Finalized brand turnaround for divestment.